Altavista, Virginia: Pre-colonial

 Prior to the colonization of Virginia, the area around what would be Altavista was inhabited by the native Saponi people, in a tribal town that was called "Sapon Town", near what is now the Staunton River.
-The Saponi cleared out large networks of paths through the forests to connect their villages, inadvertently enabling colonists to come through the area with ease.
+The Saponi cleared a large networks of paths through the forests to connect their villages, inadvertently enabling colonists to come through the area with ease.
 The more hostile Occaneechi people were also present in the area, and killed some of the first colonizers in the area.
 Cherokee and Iroquois people also came through the area.

 Founding

 In 1905, John and Henry Lane's firm, The Lane Brothers Construction Company, had been awarded a contract to build 51 kilometers of railroad between Leesville and The Mansion for the Tidewater Railway Company, which was incorporated by William Nelson Page and Henry Huttleston Rogers.
 This railroad would also intersect the Southern Railway.

 Recognizing the excellent location for a new town, the Lane Company bought 2000 acres of land around the intersection and started planning a town named Lane's Siding.
-On September 9, 1907, the first settlers arrived to the town of Lane's Siding in a small red caboose.
+On September 9, 1907, the first settlers arrived in the town of Lane's Siding in a small red caboose.
 A firsthand account of the early settlement of the town was written by Mrs. E. G. Fitzgerald: